facebook/docusaurus/website/blog/2018-04-30-How-I-Converted-Profilo-To-Docusaurus.md

 ![Website Initial Design](/img/profilo_blog_post_website_initial.png)

-Most of the time spent in the content creation was spent picking colors that worked reasonably well with the given logo.
+Most of the time in the content creation was spent picking colors that worked reasonably well with the given logo.
 These colors were a good jumping off point for designer feedback.
-I used Photoshop came to sample various portions of the logo.
+I used Photoshop to sample various portions of the logo.

 ![Picking Color Photoshop](/img/profilo_blog_post_photoshop_color_picker.png)